1: Get your free Legacy Guide

 - To treat you and your next of kin with respect and sensitivity

-- To spend your gift wisely
+- To dedicate your gift to vital projects and services

 - To spend your gift as you would wish

-Gifts in Wills made by supporters like you are helping to fund vital patient support services and patient-led research projects; your gift will help us fight liver disease long into the future.
+Gifts in Wills made by supporters like you are helping to fund vital patient support services and patient-led research projects.
+Your gift will help us fight liver disease long into the future.

 Anthony Weber, Partner at Coles Miller Solicitors LLP, answers some of the most common questions about preparing your Will.